Zlei1997/Pokescan-AI/README.md

 python scripts/train_model.py

 ### 4. **Run inference**
-Once model is finished training, you can load the model with:
+Once the model is finish training, you can load the model with:

 python scripts/test_inference.py